TF-Hafnium/hafnium/docs/secure-partition-manager/secure-partition-manager.rst

 * The *hypervisor* node describes SPs. *is_ffa_partition* boolean attribute indicates a |FF-A| compliant SP.
-The *load_address* field specifies the load address at which BL2 loaded the SP package.
+The *load_address* field specifies the load address at which BL2 loaded the partition package.
 * The *cpus* node provides the platform topology and allows MPIDR to VMPIDR mapping.
   Note the primary core is declared first, then secondary cores are declared in reverse order.